 There are two main parts to the divorce process.
 The first is known as filing for divorce and the second is completing or finalizing your divorce.
-Most persons place most of the emphasis on filing; however, the most important step is finalizing your divorce.
+Most persons place nearly all of the emphasis on filing; however, the most important step is finalizing your divorce.
 It is this last step that actually dissolves your marriage.
 Filing for divorce simply begins your divorce case with the court.
+Finalizing is harder because your paperwork is examined by the Judge.
+When filing the court staff simply takes your money in exchange for your paperwork, even if it is the wrong paperwork or incomplete.
+That’s why most “divorce online” websites focus on helping you prepare to file the paperwork, and they only guarantee their paperwork will be accepted for filing.
+How about actually helping you receive your divorce?
+They don’t!
+But, this website does.

 Complete Guide - how to file for Divorce in Alabama